filipvanlaenen/flemish_polls/backlog.md

    (including its legend)
 1. Add last election's results to the graph with the seat projections (including its legend)
-1. Mark the last election's result in the seat probabilities table
+1. Mark the last election's result and the median in the seat probabilities table in a column named "special marks"
 1. Add an overview page for each pollster
 1. Add an overview page for each medium
 1. Produce an average over the last *n* opinion polls, but only retain the last